Anvi-a1/tds_data_analyst_agent/README.md

 # TDS Data Analyst Agent

-A powerful, AI-driven data analyst that can answer complex questions by analyzing data from various sources.
-This agent can scrape websites, process uploaded files (like CSV), and even execute SQL queries on remote datasets, all driven by natural language.
+AI-driven data analyst that can answer complex questions by analyzing data from various sources.
+This agent can scrape websites, process uploaded files (like CSV), and execute SQL queries on remote datasets.

 ---